wilcot/Linux/commands/terms.md

 - Unix-Like: Any system that behaves similar to a Unix system.
 No standard of spec to define what this means.
 Also called UN*X or *nix.
 Solaris, MacOS and a bunch other distrobutions are considered Unix-Like systems.

 - GNU

+- POSIX: Portable Operating System Interface for uniX.
+Set of standards for how a Unix-like system should behaves